lrgresearch/oldwebsite/index.md

 ## News

+#### May 2020

+* We have attended the [Kobit-4 Quantum Optics and Information meeting](https://kobit.org.tr/tr/) held online because of pandemic with two proceedings.
+* Tugce Han and Yusuf Cetin joined our group as MSc students.
+Welcome.

 #### March 2020

 * Congratulations!
 Polat Narin has been selected as an **Outstanding Reviewer** for **Nanotechnology** for **2019**, in recognition of the high quality and timeliness of his reviews during the year.